Dinoplex Documentation, Wiring and Repair Guides

 S125 C distributors have the same body as S125 BX distributors but are easily identified by the second hole for the additional R2 contact terminal on the left of the distributor body.

-For supporting the points based emergency mode in a Dinoplex AEC101/AEC103 setup, a 0,25uF capacitor was installed on the S125A/AX/BX body (two on the S215C) and wired to the points.
+For supporting the points based emergency mode in a Dinoplex AEC101/AEC103 setup, a 0,25uF capacitor was installed on the S125A/AX/BX body (two on the S125C) and wired to the points terminal.
 The Dinoplex ignition itself does not require a capacitor wired to the points as it uses the points setup only to trigger an ignition.
 The original capacitor supplied by Magneti Marelli came in a brass colored metal enclosure which was embossed with the Magneti Marelli logo, a production code (as example CE29T, ES29S) and the specification 0,25uF and 500 Volt.

 ^top